What's In This Article

 You may be asked to repeat the test after taking a bronchodilator.
 You may feel tired after the test, and you will be given time to rest.
 After the pulmonary function test is completed, your doctor will go over the results with you during an office visit.

 Taking steps to breathing easier.

 In addition to monitoring your respiratory function with a pulmonary function test, taking steps to stay healthy will help your lungs.
-Eating a healthy diet, taking your medications, seeing your doctor regularly, getting gentle exercise and trying alternative treatments, such as cellular therapy, could help improve your quality of life.
-Many people have seen improvements to their pulmonary function tests and overall lung health after receiving cellular therapy at the Lung Health Institute.
-If you or a loved one has COPD, pulmonary fibrosis, emphysema or another chronic lung disease, feel free to contact us at 888-745-6697.
+Eating a healthy diet, taking your medications, seeing your doctor regularly, getting regular exercise and trying alternative treatment.

 Always consult with your doctor to find the right treatment plan for you.